thekswenson/Zombi/README.md

 **Zombi** Zombi is a multilevel simulation program that allows for the simulation of species trees, gene/intergene trees, and sequence evolution.
 Importantly, the gene/intergene tree simulation incorporates large scale genomic rearrangements into its simulation, such as transpositions and inversions.

-**SimPhy** SimPhy is a fast, open source simulation program that can simulate multiple gene families evolving under gene duplication and loss, gene conversion, and most importantly, incomplete lineage sorting.
+**SimPhy** SimPhy is a fast, open source simulation program that can simulate multiple gene families evolving under gene duplication and loss, gene conversion, and incomplete lineage sorting.

-**ZombiPhy**
+**ZombiPhy** ZombiPhy is a Python based pipeline that integrates the outputs of Zombi and SimPhy together in order to create a more complete simulation that considers both large scale genomic rearrangements and incomplete lineage sorting.

 ----------